[Gandalf is standing on the bridge, in front of the Balrog]

-Gandalf: [to Balrog] You cannot pass!
+Gandalf: You cannot pass!
 I am a servant of the Secret Fire, wielder of the Flame of Anor.
 The dark fire will not avail you, Flame of Udun!
 Go back to the shadow.
 You shall not pass!

 Frodo: I wish the ring had never come to me.
 I wish none of this had happened.